zgower/parking-ping/README.md

 # parking-ping
-Device to measure distance vehicle is from wall of a garage made from generic Arduino parts
+Device to measure distance vehicle is from wall or post Made from generic Arduino parts